GhazaleZe/Biology-Meets-Programming/README.md

-# Biology Meets Programming : Bioinformatics for Beginners
+# Biology Meets Programming

-My codes of the Coursera's course named "Biology Meets Programming"  are in this repository.
+My codes of the Coursera's course named "Biology Meets Programming: Bioinformatics for Beginners"  are in this repository.

 These files are for the first week :blush: :
 - hidden_messages_dictionary.py